 - 1. Click the System tab, and then click the General Settings tab. - 2.
 In the Name field, give the camera a meaningful name. - 3.
 In the Location field, describe the camera's location. - 4.
-Select the Lens Distortion Correction checkbox to turn lens distortion correction on or off.
-Enabling this option helps attenuate the barrel distortion effect caused by wide-angle lenses.
-Applying this configuration will enable lens distortion correction for all camera heads and the camera will reboot in the process. - 5.
+Select the Disable device status LEDs checkbox to disable the camera LED indicators. - 5.
 Select any of the Overlay Settings checkboxes to display and stamp that information on the camera's video stream.
 The options are: - Display Date-Selecting the Display Date checkbox also enables the Date Format dropdown menu.
 From the list, choose the date format. - Display Time - Display GMT Offset - Display Name - Display Location - 6.
 In the Time Settings area, select how the camera keeps time. - To manually set the camera's date and time, enter the time zone on this page. - Select the Automatically adjust clock for Daylight Savings Time checkbox, if required. - To auto-synchronize the camera's date and time with an NTP server, configure the NTP server on the Network and Security tab, Network page.
 See the section titled Configuring the Network Settings.